Angie0304/Artificial_Vision/classification_techniques/euclidean_classification/README.md

 4. Calculate the Euclidean distance to each centroid
 5. Assign the point to the nearest class (if within threshold)

-A threshold (15) is used: if the minimum distance exceeds this value, the point is not assigned to any class.
+The classification includes a threshold (15): if the minimum distance exceeds this value, the point is not assigned to any class.

 ## Usage